uodataservices/python-novice-gapminder/episodes/00-installing-jupyter.md

 Once the download has completed, double-click the Miniconda *.pkg* file in your Downloads folder.

-An graphical installer will launch.
+A graphical installer will launch.

 <p align='center'>   <img alt="Installation Screen" src="fig/0_miniconda_mac_start.png" width="600"/>
 </p>